 A cicchetti pub crawl is called giro d’ombra.
 Giro means ‘stroll’, and ‘ombra’ is slang for a glass of wine, means ‘shade’.

-If you want an authentic experience of Venice, you need to be adventurous and go for a wander.
+If you want an authentic experience of Venice food, you need to be adventurous and go for a wander.
 Getting lost is probably the best way to do this.

 The further you venture from St Mark’s square, the more bacari you will stumble upon.
 Backstreet bacari’s are where you find the locals – pop in for a glass of wine and some snacks.

-The good thing about bacari is that usually won’t be penalised for sitting down, although most people prefer to stand, but the if bar is big enough, there may be some table and chairs to rest weary feet.
+The good thing about bacari is that usually you won’t be penalised for sitting down, although most people prefer to stand, but if the bar is big enough, there may be some tables and chairs to rest weary feet.